-Sciatica is when a patient is suffering from impingement or pressure on the nerve which causes pain to go down the extremities, oftentimes to the foot.
-This can be caused by one of several things.
-It could be caused by a herniated disc.
-It can be caused by spinal stenosis, which is a tightening of the spinal canal.
-It can be caused by a spondylolisthesis, which is the slip of one vertebra on another.
+Sciatica is when a patient is suffering from impingement or pressure on a nerve which causes pain to go down the extremity, oftentimes to the foot.
+Could be caused by herniated disc, could be caused by spinal stenosis, which is a tightening of the spinal canal, it could be caused by a spondylolisthesis, which is a slip of one vertebra on another.
 Or pretty much anything that puts pressure on a nerve that causes pain down the leg.
-Other things that may include may be a tumor, a growth, an infection, a cancer, etcetera.

 One treats the initial onset of sciatica conservatively, and by that I mean simple things such as ice for the first twenty-four to forty-eight hours, the cold helping with some of the pain, heat thereafter, for the next forty-eight hours perhaps.
 Increasing the circulation to the area, getting away some of the matabolites.
 In addition to which, we often use certain over-the-counter medications which include things like Tylenol®, Advil®, or Aleve®.

 We do not believe in bed rest for more than twenty-four, maximum forty-eight hours.
 Certain amount of exercise is necessary.

 Exercise should be non-weight bearing, such as a stationary bicycle or a swimming pool - something that doesn't put excess stress on the affected area.
 Occasionally surgery is necessary.
 Prior to surgery, one must make a definitive diagnosis, however, of what is going on - and this often will require an MRI scan, a myelogram, or a myelogram followed by a CT scan.
 Initially, if there isn't a dangerous problem occurring, one will consider what's called an epidural steroid injection or a selective nerve root block, both of which you can learn more about from other parts of Spine dash health.